Last updated: June 26, 2018

 Used by both external recruiters and HR agencies, CATS is known for its end-to-end solution that starts with job postings and finishes with analytics on completed campaigns.

 A combination ATS and CRM, Crelate is lauded for its wide-ranging feature set, modern UI and strong customer support.
+The rave reviews received from its customers demonstrate that this is recruiting software that you need to consider.

 A full service solution for both external and internal recruiters, HiringThing offers best-in-class customer service and quick turnaround on new features requested by its users.